Frequently Asked Questions

 Will Teak Protector affect the aluminium or brass fixtures on the furniture?

-Teak Protector should not affect any of the metal fixtures on teak furniture.
-However, it can sit on top of them and stop them from looking as bright and clean.
-If Teak Protector gets onto the fixtures during the application process, it can be removed easily with a little warm water whilst the product is still wet.
+Teak Protector will not damage the metal fixtures on your furniture.
+However, it can temporarily sit on the surface of the metal, making them appear less bright or clean.
+If any Protector comes into contact with the fixtures during application, it can be easily removed with a little warm water while the product is still wet, restoring the metal to its original shine.

 What is the best method for cleaning teak?

-The best way to clean teak easily and without too much scrubbing is to use Teak Cleaner, which makes the job easy and also kills any mould or mildew spores which are already present.
-Warm, soapy water can also be used, but may take a little more time to get the teak completely clean.
-It is best to then use a Teak Patinizer or Teak Protector to seal the wood for the rest of the season.
+The easiest way to clean teak with minimal scrubbing is to use a quality Teak Cleaner, which not only removes dirt and debris but also eliminates any mould or mildew spores present on the surface.
+Warm, soapy water can also be used, though it may require more effort to achieve a completely clean finish.
+Once the teak is clean, it is recommended to apply either a Teak Shield or Teak Protector to seal and preserve the wood for the rest of the season, maintaining its appearance and protection against weathering.

-How can I clean teak which has already weathered?
+How can I clean teak which is already weathered?

 Is Teak Cleaner suitable for oiled or sealed wood?